altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Show "achievements view" with all that you have organized

 - Small improvements
    - When searching for tag, priorize tags that start with the text
    - Uppercase tag names the first time you type

-- Show "achievements view" with all that you have organized
    - Count organized today properly by adding date when piv was added to queue
    - Confirm on delete single uploaded piv

-- Rethink tagging (Tom)
-   - Piv by piv!
-- Rethink carrousel (Tom)
-   - Current is the full screen mode: show tags & a FAB
-   - When not fullscreened, show each tag and a random piv next to it
-   - Be able to jump to the random piv in the carrousel, and if you exit to the grid, be in the right position
-- Rework zoom in carrousel (Tom)
-- Info view for each piv on cloud (Tom)

 - Improve score/celebration
    - Fireworks?